-Our CGuardTM carotid embolic prevention system ("CGuard EPSTM") combines MicroNet and a unique self-expandable nitinol stent in a single device for use in carotid artery revascularization.
+Our CGuardTM carotid embolic prevention system ("CGuard EPS") combines MicroNet and a unique self-expandable nitinol stent in a single device for use in carotid artery revascularization.
 Our CGuard EPS originally received CE mark approval under Medical Device Directive 93/42/EEC ("MDD") in the European Union ("EU") in March 2013 and was fully launched in Europe in September 2015.
 Subsequently, we launched CGuard EPS in over 30 countries and on February 3, 2021, we executed a distribution agreement with Chinese partners for the purpose of expanding our presence in the Asian markets.
+In January 2024, we received CE mark recertification under the EU's Medical Device Regulation regulatory framework.
 Currently, we are seeking strategic partners for a potential launch of CGuard EPS in Japan and other Asian countries.